-This is the Daily Proverbs page and on you will find all 31 chapters of Proverbs from the bible.
-Among others, King Solomon wrote many of the Proverbs on this page.
+This is the Daily Proverbs page and on it you will find all 31 chapters of Proverbs from the bible.
+King Solomon wrote many of the Proverbs on this page.
 Wisdom is a very important commodity to have, it is needed to have a true relationship with God.
 Without wisdom, we become fools on a fool’s errand.
 There are many intelligent people on this planet, some are highly educated, yet lack wisdom and have no thought of God whatsoever.
-True wisdom embraces a holy relationship with God and enables those who use it to do great feats for God and for the advancement of humanity.
+True wisdom embraces a holy relationship with God and enables those who use it to do great feats for God, for the advancement of humanity.

 If you want to aquire wisdom and have been told, or believe that your ways may seem foolish, at times, then you need to spend time on this page.